Obama seeks to ease Asian allies' doubts during visit to Japan

 That is long-stated U.S. policy, but the confirmation by the president will be welcome in Japan.

-A joint statement to be issued at the summit will state the two allies will not tolerate any attempt to change the status quo by force, a phrase that implicitly targets China.
-Japanese media reported on Thursday that the statement was likely to specifically mention that the disputed islands fall under the U.S.-Japan security treaty.
+A joint statement to be issued at the summit will state the two allies will not tolerate any attempt to change the status quo by force - a phrase that implicitly targets China - but likely not mention the islands by name, Japanese media reported.

 Calling Washington's policy "myopic", Chinese state news agency Xinhua said: "The United States should reappraise its anachronistic hegemonic alliance system and stop pampering its chums like Japan and the Philippines that have been igniting regional tensions with provocative moves."